SitemapKlarity storyJoin usMedicationServiceAbout us

 • Acute depressive episodes associated with bipolar 1 disorder in combination with olanzapine

-But, providers sometimes also use it off-label (for something it’s not FDA-approved for) to treat conditions like social anxiety disorder, post-traumatic stress disorder (PTSD), binge eating disorder, borderline personality disorder (BPD), and premenstrual dysphoric disorder (PMDD).
+Providers sometimes also use it off-label to treat conditions like social anxiety disorder, PTSD, binge eating disorder, borderline personality disorder (BPD), and premenstrual dysphoric disorder (PMDD).

 Does Prozac work — what research says